 So what are the “best” shaving soaps?
 To be sure, there are many excellent shave soaps, mostly from artisans making products in small batches with quality ingredients. but artisans come-and-go, they often have limited availability, and their formulations tend to change more often.
 So let me propose a set of criteria for determining what rises to the top:

-- Ease of lathering using water with a variety of mineral content (in other words it works well in both “soft” water and “hard” water).
+- Ease of lathering with a shaving brush using water with a variety of mineral content (in other words it works well in both “soft” water and “hard” water).

-- Good post-shave feel on the skin (not overly-drying).
+- Good post-shave feel for all skin types (not overly-drying).

 - Available in a variety of scents (you won’t use even the best soap if you don’t care for it’s smell) or no scent at all.